-In some individuals, valerian can aggravate a sensation of tiredness or drowsiness, particularly in higher doses, but this is usually more a case of an increased awareness of the body’s needs rather than a negative depressant effect.
+In some individuals, valerian can aggravate a sensation of tiredness or drowsiness, particularly in higher doses, but this is usually more a case of increased awareness of the body’s needs rather than an adverse depressant effect.
 A few individuals find valerian stimulating and should avoid its use.
 Headaches have been reported after overdose with valerian.

 Interactions with other drugs

 A human study confirmed that simultaneous intake of alcohol with a valerian and St. John’s wort combination did not increase the effects of the herbal product, and a mixture of valepotriates (valtrate, acevaltrate, and didrovaltrate [200 to 400 mg]) combined with ethanol did not cause a reduction of efficiency.

 Valerian root extract may attenuate some symptoms of benzodiazepine withdrawal, based on animal models.

 Balch, P. A., & Bell, S. J. (2012).
 Prescription for Herbal Healing (2nd ed.).
 New York, N.Y.: Avery.

 - Bone, K. (2003).
 A clinical guide to blending liquid herbs: herbal formulations for the individual patient.
 St. Louis, MI: Churchill Livingstone.

 - Herbalpedia (2013)